spencerknight/taskcode/README.md

-# wearable
+# taskcode
-Task classification using wearable accelerometers.
+Task classification using wearable accelerometers and precise gps data.